Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Migration is one of the most powerful forces reshaping our world, and it sits at the intersection of nearly every major theme in world geography: economic development, cultural diffusion, political boundaries, environmental change, and urbanization.
 When you see migration on an exam, you're being tested on your ability to explain why people move, what patterns emerge from those movements, and how migration transforms both origin and destination regions.
-These aren't just abstract concepts—they explain everything from why megacities are exploding in size to why certain languages spread across continents.
+These concepts explain everything from why megacities are exploding in size to why certain languages spread across continents.

 The key to mastering this topic is understanding that migration is never random.
 Every flow has push factors (conditions driving people away) and pull factors (conditions attracting them somewhere new).
-Don't just memorize the types of migration—know what economic, environmental, or political forces each one illustrates, and be ready to compare how different migration patterns produce similar or contrasting outcomes.
+Don't just memorize the types of migration.
+Know what economic, environmental, or political forces each one illustrates, and be ready to compare how different migration patterns produce similar or contrasting outcomes.

-Compare: Rural-to-urban migration vs. South-to-North migration—both are driven by economic opportunity, but the first occurs within countries while the second crosses international borders, creating different legal and political implications.
+Compare: Rural-to-urban migration vs. South-to-North migration: both are driven by economic opportunity, but the first occurs within countries while the second crosses international borders, creating different legal and political implications.
 If an FRQ asks about barriers to migration, South-to-North movement gives you the richest examples.

 Not all migration is a choice.
-Forced displacement occurs when violence, persecution, or environmental catastrophe makes staying in place impossible—these migrants are pushed rather than pulled.
+Forced displacement occurs when violence, persecution, or environmental catastrophe makes staying in place impossible.
+These migrants are pushed rather than pulled.

-Compare: Conflict refugees vs. climate migrants—both are involuntary movements driven by survival, but refugees have established legal protections while climate migrants face a protection gap in international law.
+Compare: Conflict refugees vs. climate migrants: both are involuntary movements driven by survival, but refugees have established legal protections while climate migrants face a protection gap in international law.
 This distinction is a frequent exam topic.

-Migration creates economic connections that flow in both directions—migrants contribute to host economies while maintaining financial ties to their origins.
+Migration creates economic connections that flow in both directions.
+Migrants contribute to host economies while maintaining financial ties to their origins.
 These flows of money, skills, and knowledge reshape development patterns globally.

-Compare: Remittances vs. brain drain—both result from the same migration flows, but remittances transfer money back to origin countries while brain drain transfers human capital away.
+Compare: Remittances vs. brain drain: both result from the same migration flows, but remittances transfer money back to origin countries while brain drain transfers human capital away.
 A complete FRQ response should address both sides of this economic equation.

 Modern migration increasingly involves ongoing connections across borders rather than permanent one-way moves.
 Advances in transportation and communication technology enable migrants to maintain dual lives spanning multiple countries.

-Compare: Circular migration vs. transnational communities—circular migration describes the physical movement back and forth, while transnationalism describes the ongoing connections that persist regardless of location.
+Compare: Circular migration vs. transnational communities: circular migration describes the physical movement back and forth, while transnationalism describes the ongoing connections that persist regardless of location.
 Both challenge the assumption that migration is a one-time, permanent relocation.

 | Concept | Best Examples |